major/major.io/content/posts/2020/2020-12-09-know-your-max-loss.md

 categories:
 - Blog Posts
 date: '2020-12-09'
-description: Knowing your maximum amount of loss on trade is the difference between taking a calculated risk and blowing up your account.
+summary: Knowing your maximum amount of loss on trade is the difference between taking a calculated risk and blowing up your account.
 images:
 - images/2020-12-09-subway-tunnel.jpg